Roles and Responsibilities Inside a Software Testing Team

-Software testing is a set of techniques applied to check if a digital product works up to its technical requirements.
-Due to the complex and multi-level nature of the testing process, it is rarely performed by one person, but by a team of professionals with a strictly defined area of expertise and job duties for each individual.
-In today’s post, we’re taking a closer look at the QA team structure and breaking down the software testing team roles alongside with responsibilities they take in the course of a project.
+Software testing is a set of techniques to check if a digital product meets its technical requirements.
+Due to the complex and multi-level nature of the testing process, it is rarely performed by one person but by a team of professionals with a strictly defined area of expertise and job duties for each individual.
+In today’s post, we’re taking a closer look at the QA team structure and breaking down the software testing team roles alongside their responsibilities during a project.

 QA Team Responsibilities